-For example, if you are wearing statement earrings, it’s probably best to pair it with a simple, dainty necklace or not wear one at all.
+For example, if you're wearing statement earrings, it’s probably best to pair them with a simple, dainty necklace or not wear one at all.

-Similarly, if you are wearing big chunky rings, maybe go light on the bracelets.
+Similarly, if you're into big chunky rings go light on the bracelets.
 You don’t want to overwhelm your body or leave the house looking like a heavily adorned Christmas tree.

-If you struggle to moderate your use of jewelry, follow Coco Chanel's’ iconic advice and “before you leave the house, look in the mirror and take one thing off.”
+If you struggle to moderate your use of jewelry, follow Coco Chanel's’ iconic advice.
+“Before you leave the house, look in the mirror and take one thing off.”

 Don’t overwhelm your figure

-In general those who are taller or have a larger bone structure look better in chunky or oversized accessories, while those who are petite, often suit small or dainty jewelry.
+Those who are taller or have a larger bone structure look better in chunky or over sized accessories.
+While those who are petite, often suit small or dainty jewelry.